-Some countries are starting to see success in responding to COVID-19 through rigorous tracking, testing and isolation approaches.
+Some countries are starting to see success in responding to Covid-19 through rigorous tracking, testing and isolation approaches.
 But for many vulnerable communities, only a vaccine will provide the final ‘exit strategy’.

-This World Immunisation Week, we must celebrate the incredible work being done by the global research community in partnership with governments, academia and industry to develop a vaccine for COVID-19.
-In record-breaking time, we’ve seen an almost unbelievable feat of innovation in response to the outbreak, with the rapid sequencing of the virus published on 11 January 2020, the first human trials on 16 March 2020, and now 115 vaccines in development(opens in a new tab).
+This World Immunisation Week, we must celebrate the incredible work being done by the global research community in partnership with governments, academia and industry to develop a vaccine for Covid-19.
+In record-breaking time, we’ve seen an almost unbelievable feat of innovation in response to the outbreak, with the rapid sequencing of the virus published on 11 January 2020, the first human trials on 16 March 2020, and now 115 vaccines in development.

 As well as celebrating these fantastic achievements, this week is also a chance to reflect on the lessons learned from past outbreaks, and what it really means to make vaccines work for all.

 Research needs to be at the heart of the global response